 Adverb-like preposition phrases, by contrast, have the same variability as adverbs (see 120.
 Six Things to Know about Adverbs), being linkable especially with verbs (e.g. went by train), preceding adjectives (e.g. happy with the situation) and whole sentences (see 121.
 Sentence-Spanning Adverbs).
 In many cases there is a corresponding ordinary adverb of similar meaning and even spelling (see 85.
 Preposition Phrases & Corresponding Adverbs).
 Prepositions at the start of a sentence nearly always make adverb-like phrases (usually with a comma after them):

 (c) ACCORDING TO PLATO, the soul belongs to an ideal world of perfect forms.

-The ability of preposition phrases to be used in these two different ways sometimes creates alternative possible interpretations.
+The ability of preposition phrases to be used like either adjectives or adverbs sometimes creates alternative possible interpretations.
 A common one is when the phrase comes between a noun and the end of the sentence (see 124.
 Structures with a Double Meaning).
 In the following example, who had the stick?

 (d) The robbers hit the old man WITH A STICK.

 If with a stick is adjectival, its noun is the old man, meaning that he had the stick.
 However, if with a stick is adverbial (saying something about the verb hit), the stick must have belonged to the robbers.
 Readers normally decide whether a use is adjectival or adverbial on the basis of which makes the best sense according to the surrounding sentences or their knowledge of the world.
 Sometimes this needs careful thought, though: the post 3.
 Multi-Use Words mentions a sentence with from that one learner reported as confusing.